“You’re not listening.” My daughter would pause, mid-sentence, whenever I fell into my zombie mode.

 At night, I routinely set my cellphone to do-not-disturb or silent mode at a certain time when I know I am either cooking, eating dinner with the family, attending to my younger child, prepping him for bed, reading him a story or playing family night games together.

 Of course, there’s blogging.
-As a mom-on-duty (I believe all moms are, stay-at-home or not), this is one of the things that suffers once in a while, in my case, as you can see, based on the frequency of my posts.
+As a mom-on-duty (I believe all moms are, stay-at-home or not), this is one of the things that suffer once in a while, in my case, as you can see, based on the frequency of my posts.
 I cannot be glued on the computer screen for a long time and ask my children not to bother me while I blog.
 I can write about my reflections on being a mom later on but at present, I must live it.
 I have figured it works well for me to do my draft in my memo on the phone while waiting for the kids to finish their special classes elsewhere and edit it some other time before posting.

 Of course, you miss a few things, a variety of topics of discussion of some sort, a few happenings perhaps, but most of which need not be dealt with now, but can wait during break time.